Tom Colbert: Personal

-Colbert is married to Dorthea (nee Guion) and has three adult children.
+Colbert is married to Dorthea (née Guion) and has three adult children.
 He was raised by a single mother, Edith Colbert, of Sapulpa.

 During his swearing-in ceremony as chief justice in 2013, Colbert told the assembled guests that he had once considered resigning from the Oklahoma Supreme Court to pursue a more remunerative career as a private lawyer.
 He said that his wife and mother talked him out of the idea, saying that he would be letting down so many other people who had made sacrifices so that he could attain such an influential position.